gpolak/FGTranslator/README.md

 ### Source Files

 Alternatively you can directly add the *FGTranslator* folder to your project.
 FGTranslator uses [AFNetworking](https://github.com/AFNetworking/AFNetworking) - your project needs this for it to work if you include it this way.
+CocoaPods install manages this dependency for you.

 ## Register With Google or Bing